common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/aat.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
+Following the writing rules of modern Albanian, while keeping the Greek alphabet for sounds not existing in Albanian.
+In cases of code-switching, write the Greek portion using Greek letters, even for isolated Greek words.
+*Use the capital letter E to represent the Albanian letter ë [ǝ].
+*Use the capital letter C to represent the Albanian letter ç [tš].
+*For γ before α and ο, retain γ or alternatively write gh.
+*For χ before ε and ι, retain χ or alternatively write hj

 #### Symbol table
 <!-- {{ALPHABET_TABLE}} -->